kkwong44/cappadocia-tours/README.md

 * The site will be directed to the home page when the user clicks on the logo or the image logo
 * Navigation menu consist of links to the Home page, Gallery Page and Reservation Page
 * User can navigate to these pages by clicking on these links
 * All Pages contain a footer.
-It has 3 section, Contact us with an email link, Copyright and links to Find us on Social Media
+It has 3 sections, Contact us with an email link, Copyright and links to Find us on Social Media
 * When the email link is clicked.
 Local email client will be opened with an address to cappadocia tours
 * Each social media link will be opened in a new window when its clicked